Frequently Asked Questions

 Does COD offer medical insurance for students?

-COD offers information about medical plans from two agencies: Integrity Insurance and Financial, exclusive general agency for Blue Cross Blue Shield of Illinois and University Health Plans.
+COD offers information about medical plans from two agencies: Integrity Insurance and Financial, exclusive general agency for Blue Cross Blue Shield of Illinois.
 To be eligible, a student must be taking 6 semester credit hours.

 Integrity is an Exclusive General Agency for Blue Cross Blue Shield of Illinois.